Frequently Asked Questions

 How do I account for failed prints in my pricing?

 If 1 in 10 prints fails, your effective cost per successful print is 10% higher.
 Add your failure rate as a percentage to your total cost before applying a markup.
-The Pro calculator includes a failure rate field that does this automatically.
+The free calculator includes a failure rate field that does this automatically.

 What are Etsy's fees for 3D printed items?